konveyor/operator/README.md

 tackle-pathfinder-postgresql-5fff469bcc-bc5z2                  1/1     Running     0          130m
 tackle-ui-5f694bddcb-scbh5                                     1/1     Running     0          130m
 ```
-If you are looking to install Tackle operator in MacOS, follow along [this guide](docs/installation-macos.md).
+If you are looking to install Konveyor operator in MacOS, follow along [this guide](docs/installation-macos.md).
-## Tackle Operator Installation on OKD/OpenShift
+## Konveyor Operator Installation on OKD/OpenShift

 ### Installing _released versions_

-Released (or public betas) of Tackle are installable on OpenShift via community operators which appear in [OCP](https://openshift.com/) and [OKD](https://www.okd.io/).
+Released (or public betas) of Konveyor are installable on OpenShift via community operators which appear in [OCP](https://openshift.com/) and [OKD](https://www.okd.io/).

 1. Visit the OpenShift Web Console.
 1. Navigate to _Operators => OperatorHub_.
-1. Search for _Tackle_.
+1. Search for _Konveyor_.
-1. Install the desired _Tackle_ version.
+1. Install the desired _Konveyor_ version.

 ### Installing _latest_